BigSoftVideo/DOTE/README.md

 - It is restricted by the number of lines per transcript, and the premium features are locked.
 - If there are updates, you will find the [latest release on the Webshop](https://www.dote.aau.dk/downloads), and a list of new features and bug fixes on the [release page](https://github.com/BigSoftVideo/DOTE/releases) on our public GitHub repository.
-- DOTE has native support for Windows 10 and 11, as well as for macOS, including the new Apple Silicon with M-series.
+- DOTE has native support for Windows 11, as well as for macOS, including the Apple Silicon with M-series.

 To unlock the premium features, you will need to purchase one of the [PRO Editions](pro.md) from our webshop.